RandomSearch18/a-level-project/docs/readme.md

 #### Starting work on the frontend

+##### Initial web app bootstrap

 I will bootstrap the frontend using the files from the web mockup I made, since it already has the important tools like Tailwind, Vite, and daisyUI set up.

 To separate frontend and backend code, I have put the files in a `frontend` directory, and shall create a similar `backend` directory when I start work on the backend.

 I started setting up my development environment by installing dependencies with Yarn (as per my [frontend technologies](#frontend-technologies) decision).
 While ideally I would use a modern Yarn version, I've decided to stick with Yarn 1, because it's installed by default in GitHub Codespaces (which I plan to use for some of my development), and I won't be using any advanced Yarn features.

+##### Using unusual file extensions

+I made a couple of changes to the file extensions I use, away from what the Vite template used:

+- I changed my two JavaScript-language config files (`vite.config.js` and `tailwind.config.js`) to have the `.config.mjs` extension
+- I changed my empty TypeScript code file from `main.ts` to `main.mts`
+- Any future TypeScript files that I create will also use the `.mts` extension

+This decision was made to work around two different restrictions that I encounter when programming at school:

+- `.js` files are prohibited to be created in my home directory on the school network, so I wouldn't be able to work on them locally at school
+- When accessing the internet at school, any URL ending in `.ts` is blocked, which would make it more difficult to view those files on GitHub.
+This would be an inconvenience rather than a show-stopper though.

+To avoid those problems, I will use the `.mjs` and `.mts` extensions for my JavaScript and TypeScript files, respectively.
+While these are less common, they still have essentially the same meaning, and are supported by my tools (e.g. VSCode, Vite).

 ---